OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 ### Kernels ###
 Using the `kernels` construct to accelerate the loops we've identified requires inserting just one directive in the code and allowing the compiler to perform the parallel analysis.
-Adding a `kernel` construct around the two computational loop nests results in the following code.
+Adding a `kernels` construct around the two computational loop nests results in the following code.

     while ( error > tol && iter < iter_max )
     {